sto3014/Yandex2Lightroom/README.md

 Also, some images may have no keywords because the exiftool run into a problem.
 There is a smart collection in LR to look for images without keywords.
 So at least you have a chance to set keywords manually.

+# See also
+The Lightroom plugin [Import From Yandex](https://github.com/sto3014/LRImportFromYandex) offers an integration of Yandex to Lightroom into Lightroom.

 # Acknowledgements
 Special thanks to Alexander Kozlov (https://pypi.org/project/yandex-images-download/).
 He did most of the work through his project.